 - Bruising: Bruising after rhinoplasty typically affects the area below each eye.
 The first signs of bruising may be visible immediately after surgery and last for one to two weeks.
-For most patients, the bruising begins to face by the seven to 10-day mark.
+For most patients, the bruising begins to face by the seven to the 10-day mark.
 In rare cases, rhinoplasty bruising may last up to four weeks.
 Make-up can be applied to tone down the bruising in the second week after surgery.

 - Swelling: Rhinoplasty patients typically experience swelling in the areas under the eyes and on the nose.
-Post-surgical swelling is the side effect that tends to last the longest after surgery, Swelling will be visible when you wake for surgery.
+Post-surgical swelling is the side effect that tends to last the longest after surgery.
+The swelling will be visible when you wake for surgery.
 It will be at its worst for the first two weeks after surgery.
 After that point, swelling may be difficult for others to notice, but it will still obscure the final result.
 By three months after surgery, about 75 percent of the swelling should be gone; all swelling could take as long as one year to go down.

 - Pain: Patients tend to experience the most discomfort the day or two after surgery.
 Dr. Marin will recommend or prescribe medication to treat post-surgical pain.
 For most patients, the discomfort steadily declines as the days pass.
 A week or two after surgery, the pain is tolerable and may even be gone.
 Patients may experience some tenderness for a month after surgery.

 - Numbness: It is usual for patients to experience some numbness after rhinoplasty surgery.
 This effect may linger for a year or two after surgery.

 - Internal and External Nasal Splints: Dr. Marin may place internal splints, along with an external nasal splint during your rhinoplasty procedure.
 The splints are used to help the nose maintain its new shape and protect it from injury.
 About one week after surgery, Dr. Marin will have you return to our practice so the splints can be removed.